piiamt/Notes/chapter_2.md

 The book describes this and two other methods of using a loops test to stop the computer from going into the loop again.

 ##### Combining these control structures:

+What is git add/ git commit/ git push?*